George North: 2018–2024

 After missing the 2017 end-of-year tests due to injury, North was included in the Welsh squad for the 2018 Six Nations Championship.
 North did not play in the first week of the competition and returned from injury to play against England on 10 February 2018.
 Due to stiff competition for a starting place in the competition, North replaced Rhys Patchell off the bench against England with Wales losing 6–12.
 North was used as a replacement again in the second round of the competition before gaining his starting spot on the right wing back for the final two.
 North's performance against Italy on 11 March 2018 produced his only two tries of the 2018 Six Nations and allowed Wales to beat Italy 38–14.
 North's two tries in the 2018 Six Nations bought his career tally to 34.
 He then featured in all three tests of Wales' summer tour, scoring a try in the first test against Argentina in San Juan, and three of the four autumn internationals, scoring his 36th test try against Scotland and performing well against both Australia and South Africa.

 North's impressive return to form following his move back to Wales meant that he was an automatic choice for Wales' 2019 Six Nations Championship squad, and the starting XV against France.
 Despite a sloppy first half performance that allowed Yoann Huget to score in the left corner, North gave one of his best recent performances in the second half, scoring two tries and winning the Man of the Match award.
 North became a grand slam champion for the second time in his career, in the 2019 Six Nations, as they beat Ireland 25–7 in Cardiff.

 North was part of the Wales squad for the 2019 Rugby World Cup, scoring a try in the 76th minute of their match against Georgia.

 He underwent a positional shift under new Wales coach Wayne Pivac, moving to outside centre.
 North found success in this position, scoring against Ireland in Wales' first match of the 2021 Six Nations Championship.

 North became the youngest player to earn 100 caps for Wales in the match against England on 27 February 2021.

-North currently has the most tries in international rugby for an active player.
+North held the record for the most tries in international rugby for an active player.
 He is the second highest all time try scorer for Wales behind Shane Williams.

-He retired from Test rugby in 2024.
+On 13 March 2024, North announced his retirement from international rugby following the 2024 Six Nations Championship.